 Our best advice?
 Apply early and apply often!

 Also, pick a day of the week you'll apply for one or two scholarships.
 Get it on your calendar and commit.
 Oftentimes the best way to get something done is to make it a habit.

 4. Standardized Testing

-If you haven’t done so already, make sure to schedule standardized test prep courses over the summer and start studying for standardized tests as early as possible!
+If you have not done so already, make sure to schedule standardized test (ACT or SAT) prep courses over the summer.
+Khan Academy offers FREE test prep

 5. Build Your College Resume

 Build your resume by signing up for summer volunteer programs, a summer job

 , or extracurricular activities you enjoy.
 Keep in mind, you should always be building network connections.